secureCodeBox/documentation/docs/getting-started/installation.md

 ## Accessing the included MinIO Instance

-The default secureCodeBox Operator included a [MinIO](https://min.io/) instance, which acts as a local S3 filestorage API used by the secureCodeBox to store the results files of its scans.
+The default secureCodeBox Operator includes a [MinIO](https://min.io/) instance, which acts as a local S3 filestorage API used by the secureCodeBox to store the results files of its scans.
 You can switch it out with a S3 compatible API provided by most cloud providers.

 You can access the MinIO instance included in the default installation like the following: